-Nicotinamide mononucleotide (NMN) is a synthesized form of vitamin B3 found in a number of living organisms.
+Nicotinamide mononucleotide (NMN) is a synthesized form of vitamin B3 found in several living organisms.

-NMN is naturally produced within your body, as well, but levels begin to decline in our thirties and drop further into our sixties.
+NMN is also naturally produced within your body, but levels begin to decline in your thirties and drop further into our sixties.
 As we age, NMN becomes increasingly important in cellular repair and replication processes; without it, we become more susceptible to many chronic conditions like diabetes and cancer.

-However, it’s not just older folks who would benefit from NMN supplementation—the compound can actually improve insulin sensitivity by 50% when used for a period of two months in younger individuals.
+However, it’s not just older folks who would benefit from NMN supplementation—the compound can improve insulin sensitivity by 50% when used for two months in younger individuals.

 The catch?
 You have to take high doses daily for those two months, and you must maintain a low-calorie diet at that time as well.

 Because of these strict requirements, most researchers believe that using NMN to treat diabetes or other chronic diseases is impractical until safer forms are developed.
-One company has already made strides toward creating an easier-to-use version of NMN, however—and early studies show some promise.
+However, one company has already made strides toward creating an easier-to-use version of NMN, and early studies show some promise.